 - Several of the children in the documentary Jesus Camp, very decidedly in the "religious fundamentalists" category.
 We see snippets of some of their lessons, including a Creationist video cheerfully informing them that Science Is Wrong.

-- Amelie in Amélie is being homeschooled, because her father believed she has a heart deficit and shouldn't be with other kids.
+- Amélie in Amélie was homeschooled as a child because her father believed she had a heart deficit and shouldn't be with other kids.

 - In Gone, Emily and her brother, Brother.
 Well, before the FAYZ, anyways.

 - In Harry Potter, Word of God says that many Wizard families homeschool their children before they can attend Hogwarts, including the Weasleys.
 Most of the usual factors of this trope are averted, however.

 - In Harry Potter and the Deathly Hallows, it was stated all Wizard families were allowed to keep homeschooling their children instead of sending them to Hogwarts, although few, if any, did so.
 It became forbidden when a Voldemort-controlled Ministry declared Hogwarts attendance mandatory.
 The option was presumably restored after Voldemort's downfall.

 - The backstories of several characters in the Elemental Masters novels include being taught at home by tutors who were themselves Elemental magicians.
 But between the time period and the social class of most of those characters, having a private tutor would have been seen as normal.
 (Having the lessons include Elemental magic, not so much — but that was the main reason for the tutor.
 Putting a magically-gifted child in a Muggle boarding school is just asking for trouble.)